kukeiko/natex/README.md

 ## _merge(...others: Map&lt;K, V&gt;[]): Map&lt;K, V&gt;

-Returns a new map containg the values of all maps.
+Returns a new map containing the values of all maps.
 Only the first occurence of an item is kept.

 ## _minus(...others: Map&lt;K, V&gt;[]): Map&lt;K, V&gt;